 Editor’s Note: Dr. Anu Singh, pictured second from the right, passed away suddenly on March 9, 2013.
-Shady Grove Adventist Hospital expresses its condolences to her family and colleagues.
+Adventist HealthCare Shady Grove Medical Center expresses its condolences to her family and colleagues.

 New radiation therapy significantly reduces treatment time for breast cancer

 A new and innovative form of radiation therapy is dramatically reducing the treatment time for women who have breast cancer—from five or six weeks to only five days for some women.
-The treatment, called highdose rate (HDR) brachytherapy, is part of the comprehensive cancer treatment offered by the Shady Grove Adventist Hospital cancer care team in its radiation treatment centers.
+The treatment, called highdose rate (HDR) brachytherapy, is part of the comprehensive cancer treatment offered by the Adventist HealthCare Shady Grove Medical Center cancer care team in its radiation treatment centers.

 “With today’s state-of-the-art technology, we have better control over where the radiation is delivered, making more women eligible for this treatment than ever before,” Dr. Rewari explains.
 “We are excited to offer HDR brachytherapy to our community.”